ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 By default, the filter is empty and thus the agent will discover all published API.

-The binary agent can run in the following modes:
+The binary agent can run in the following mode:

 * With a yaml configuration file having the same name as the agent binary - `discovery_agent.yml`:

     * Default: located in the same directory as the agent binary.
     * Optional: use a dedicated folder where the configuration file is located (use the --pathConfig flag in the agent command line to access the file path).
     * Advanced configuration: properties inside the configuration file can reference environment variables.
 This enables you to set up only one configuration file that addresses different behaviors (depending on the environment variables).
 See [Discovery Agent variables](/docs/central/connect-api-manager/agent-variables/).
-* With command line arguments.
-See [Discovery Agent flags](/docs/central/connect-api-manager/discovery-agent-flags/).

 The containerized agent can run in the following mode: